PennLINC/FlywheelTools/Paper.md

 # Introduction

+Paragraph 1.
+The challenge of reproducible neuroscience.
+What is the state of the field / why is this needed?
+End paragraph by pointing out two major advances in reproducibility: imaging databases and bids

+Paragraph 2.
+Imaging databases.
+How do they help reproducibility?
+What platforms are out there?
+How does flywheel fit and why is it good?

+Paragraph 3.
+BIDS – a major response to the reproducibility challenge.
+Would define what BIDS seeks to achieve, how it was developed, and what does it get users (inc BIDS APPS).

+Paragraph 4.
+Heudiconv.
+How do users usually get their data into BIDS?
+What is a typical heudiconv workflow?
+End by noting that this workflow is NOT present in flywheel at present, and that reproducible curation of data is absolutely essential for true reproducible science .
+This sets up the gap in the field / unmet need for your product.

+Paragraph 5: Goals of paper.
+Say explicitly what you are trying to do with this tool.
+Orient reader to outline of paper.
+Close with a strong statement on the functionality of the tool.

 Data curation in the field of neuroimaging is a fundamental task necessary for creating scalable, reproducible science.
 As the volume, velocity, and variety of these data sets increases and requires greater computational efficiency and